mihikjw/sealvm/README.md

 # SealVM
-SealVM is a 16-bit virtual machine, primary as a hobby project, written in C++.
+SealVM is a 16-bit virtual machine, written in C++.
 My primary goals at the moment are to develop a CPU, an assembly language, then a higher-level c-style language compiler.
 This project is a work in-progress.

 ## SealVM Specifications
 ### Registers `sealvm/registers.hpp`